 - Send out a broadcast email to your list with a webinar offer.

 - Set a confirmation, a reminder, and a plus content (related to the webinar) email autoresponder.

 - Send out a reminder email for those who haven’t subscribed (autoresponder or broadcast – depending on your marketing automation software)

-- Continuing lead nurturing (autoresponder emails to those who participated in your webinar with plus info, where you uploaded the video and when it will be deleted)
+- Continue lead nurturing (autoresponder emails to those who participated in your webinar with plus info, where you uploaded the video and how long is it available)

 He graduated from the Technical University of Budapest, with master’s degree in Software Engineering, Economics and Management.

 As a serial entrepreneur he has 10+ failed projects and one big winner one: growing Protopmail email marketing service from zero to a market leader position in Hungary.

 He has been working more than 20 years in software development, more than 10 years in IT project management and also having the serious of 10+ years experience in email marketing and marketing automation.

 Aside from running a successful business, Gabor is also an email marketing and marketing automation consultant and works for clients like GE Money, DHL, Bridgestone and for several banks and insurance companies.

 He also appears at multiple online marketing colleges as a guest speaker, and a well-known speaker at online marketing related conferences.